AndyTheDragon/dat4bi_examproject/README.md

 The purpose is to analyze and predict customer behaviour per channel so that the restaurant can:

-- optimize operations
+- Optimize operations
-- adjust menu offerings and marketing
+- Adjust menu offerings and marketing
-- increase revenue and customer satisfaction
+- Increase revenue and customer satisfaction

 ## Research Questions